Abdulkaif/Temperature-Sensor/README.md

 - Calculate the average temperature.
 - Print the current temperatures.
 - Display the current temperatures on 16X2 LCD Panel (if connected).
-#### To display the current temperatures on 16X2 LCD Panel run 'display temperature on lcd.py' AND To print the current temperatures run 'onboard_temp.py'.
+#### Note: To display the current temperatures on 16X2 LCD Panel run 'display temperature on lcd.py' AND To print the current temperatures run 'onboard_temp.py'.

 ## Contributing